 Pilates works to build your body from within, focusing on concentration, control, centering, efficiency of movement, precision and breathing.
 The inventor of Pilates, Joseph Pilates believed that the modern life style was causing a weakening of core muscle causing postural issues.
 He developed a method which he named Contrology, what we now refer to as Pilates.
 His idea of the modern lifestyle did not include television, computers, or smartphones, you could only imagine what he would think of modern technologies impact on posture over the past 50 years.
 When you first take a Pilates class you won’t suddenly end up in a pool of sweat dazed, and sore.
 You’re taught through various techniques how to move from your center, what they call your Powerhouse.
 Your Powerhouse is made up of the muscles that attach to your trunk.
 For example your abs are part of your powerhouse, but your calves are not.
 Pilates teaches that every movement must originate from the power house, and have purpose.
 This requires great attention to detail and noticing the subtleties in all of your movements.
 You are taught to become more efficient and not waste energy engaging unnecessary muscles.
+And that is why pilates can be good for your health and wellbeing.
+There will be a number of different pilates instructors in your area who can help you to feel the muscle benefits of this type of workout.
+It’s just about finding the right one for you.
+To help you on your journey to better core strength, it may be in your best interest to check out Avaana who can connect you with the best pilates instructors out there.
+It’s worth giving it a go so you are able to keep your body active.
 Every hour we spend seated, using our mobile or tablet devices we are over activating our neck and shoulder muscles.
 These muscles are then unnecessarily over recruited when we try to perform other movements.
 Over time this leads to a weakening of the core and imbalances in the body Think of how many times you feel your shoulders shrugged up or rounded forward.
 An upright posture with your shoulders back looks and seems so militant, but really that’s how we all should stand naturally.

 This Is How Pilates Works To Change Your Body